Performance Breakdown

 Large Dustbin

-One of the most significant pluses of this product is the large dustbin capacity (1.28 liters), which is in upright vacuum territory.
+One of the most significant advantages of this product is its large dustbin capacity (1.28 liters), which places it in the upright vacuum category.

-Even with the large capacity container, its placement doesn’t hamper handle weight since most of it is near the base, giving this product an upright vacuum feel.
+Even with the large-capacity container, its placement doesn’t hinder ergonomics, as most of it is near the base, giving this product an upright vacuum feel.

-It has a large opening, and consumers can open it from the top and bottom, so it’s easier to clean.
+It features a large opening that allows consumers to open it from both the top and bottom, making it easier to clean.

-I also tested if it has a fully sealed system by doing a fog test to check if it leaked.
+I also tested if it has a fully sealed system by conducting a fog test to check for leaks.

-There are no heavy leaks based on the test, only slight ones at the bottom of the dustbin, so it’s excellent news for allergy sufferers that most of the allergens will not seep through the exhaust.
+There are no significant leaks based on the test, only slight ones at the bottom of the dustbin.
+This is excellent news for allergy sufferers, as most allergens will not seep through the exhaust.

 Filtration

-It has a two-filter system – a primary foam and a HEPA filter beside the battery.
+It features a two-filter system, consisting of a primary foam filter and a HEPA filter located beside the battery.

 These filters are located on opposite sides of the vacuum.